Our approach to messaging

 2. Work with an organized messaging framework: here’s ours

 Working with a messaging framework helps keep things organized.
 Our own startup messaging framework organizes around 7 key topic areas and 25 questions.
 We organize topics this way because these are the core things that prospective customers, employees, investors, analysts, journalists and other stakeholders are likely to be interested in, and ask about.
-Plus it makes it easy for company spokespeople and content creators to remember talk tracks and learn how to navigate conversations while supporting the company’s positioning.
+Plus it makes it easy for company spokespeople and content creators to remember talking points and learn how to navigate conversations while supporting the company’s positioning.

 3. Sample questions for each core topic